Aspoz/Sweet-iOS-Docs/_posts/2015-01-13-backend-arraycontroller.md

 Defines 'backend' as variable for the class [Backend](../back/backend-introduction.html).

 ### 4.3 get(path: String, getSuccess: () -> Void)
-Uses Backend.BASE_URL + path to obtain a full url to get the cases array.
+Uses Backend.BASE_URL + path to obtain a full url to get a array.
 This url is used in the request which the function does.
 It get's an array with json items and will send to `self.delegate.didReceiveAPIResults(jsonResult)`.

 ##### Example of the json result:
 ```swift